apsys-mx/apsys.frontend.base/readme.md

 ## Create environment files

--   Create three environment files: `.env` for development environment, `.env.qas` for qas environment, and `.env.prd` for production environment.
+-   Create three environment files: `.env` for development environment, `.env.qas` for qas environment, and `.env.prd` for production environment in the root folder
 -   In the three files add the next line

 ```text